Uganda confirms first Ebola case outside outbreak in Congo

 Officials from the two countries will meet on Wednesday about the possibility of sending the family back to Beni in Congo for treatment, the health ministry said.

-It was not immediately clear how the family members were able to cross the border, where millions have travelers have been monitored for Ebola since the outbreak began.
+It was not immediately clear how the family members were able to cross the border, where millions have travelers have been screened for Ebola since the outbreak began.
+WHO has advised against travel restrictions.

 There have been more than 2,000 confirmed and probable cases of the Ebola virus in Congo since August, with nearly 1,400 deaths.
 The disease is spread mainly through contact with the bodily fluids of those infected.